dagherni/ising/milestones.md

 ## Week 3
 * Finalize data collection
 * Write and typeset a short report with your results, making use of your initial layout
+* Submit assignment by creating a pull request on the original [ICCP/ising](https://github.com/ICCP/ising) repository